-PNO 261, 262 (0.5 each) Piano Accompanying I, II- Designed for piano majors, except for those whose emphasis is Church Music.
+PNO 261, 262 (0.5 each) Piano Accompanying I, II - Designed for piano majors, except for those whose emphasis is Church Music.
 Students develop their skills in piano accompanying by accompanying a one half-hour vocal lesson per week during two semesters.
 Furthermore, students will participate in three monthly coaching sessions per semester.

-PNO 361, 362 (1 each) Piano Pedagogy-Designed for piano majors and other students preparing to teach piano.
-Emphasis is placed upon business aspects of maintaining a
+PNO 361, 362 (1 each) Piano Pedagogy I, II - Designed for piano majors and other students preparing to teach piano.
 Emphasis is placed upon business aspects of maintaining a studio; survey/evaluation of methods, materials, and techniques for teaching young pianists; observation of piano teachers; supervised piano teaching.
 Pre-requisite: Consent of the instructor (offered on occasion).

 PNO 371 (1) Piano Literature-Piano Literature is a course designed for the piano major pursuing a Bachelor of Arts in Music with emphasis in Performance.
 The course includes a brief survey of some of the best literature for solo piano composed during the 18th through 20th centuries.
-To be taken concurrently with Piano Pedagogy, PNO 362.
 (Offered on occasion.)

 PNO 411 (1-2) Advanced Private Lessons for Upperclassmen Music Majors-Upperclassmen music majors in the B.A. degree program must complete 4 semesters of instruction at the 411 level.
 Those electing the Performance Emphasis are required to enroll for 2 credit hours per term.
-Students whose emphasis is Composition or Music History are only required two semesters of private lessons at the 411 level-with a demonstration of major instrument proficiency as outlined in the recital guidelines published by the Music Department (available at this website: www.asbury.edu/academics/departments/music/musichome/current-student-forms).
+Students whose emphasis is Composition or Music History are only required two semesters of private lessons at the 411 level-with a demonstration of major instrument proficiency as outlined in the recital guidelines published by the Music Department (available at this website:

+www.asbury.edu/academics/departments/music/musichome/current-student-forms).
 Upperclassmen music education majors in the B.S. degree program must complete at least 3 semesters of instruction at the 411 level.
 Pre-requisite: Upperclassman Proficiency Exam passed, as described in the Music Student Handbook.
 Fee.